websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

        You can query your database to find the ``userId`` that you added the article with.
 If you use the default Test User in a fresh 7.3 GA2 instance, then the default ``userId`` is ``20126``.
     ```

-Congratulations, you've successfully deployed and used a new REST Builder API.
+Congratulations, you've successfully deployed and used a new REST API.

 Now that you've seen a REST Builder behavior, walk through the steps to build one yourself.